 Being a small town, Shonto does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Shonto with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.02% of adults in Shonto have a bachelor's degree or advanced degree.
+The citizens of Shonto are slightly less educated than the national average of 21.84% for the average city or town: 14.34% of adults in Shonto have a bachelor's degree or advanced degree

-The per capita income in Shonto in 2022 was $22,507, which is lower middle income relative to Arizona, and low income relative to the rest of the US.
-This equates to an annual income of $90,028 for a family of four.
+The per capita income in Shonto in 2022 was $27,582, which is middle income relative to Arizona, and lower middle income relative to the rest of the US.
+This equates to an annual income of $110,328 for a family of four.
 However, Shonto contains both very wealthy and poor people as well.

 The people who call Shonto home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Shonto residents report their race to be Native American, followed by White.
-Important ancestries of people in Shonto include English, Irish, Yugoslavian, Other West Indian, and West Indian.
+The greatest number of Shonto residents report their race to be Native American.
+Important ancestries of people in Shonto include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.

 The most common language spoken in Shonto is Navajo.
 Other important languages spoken here include Native American languages and English.